Hugh1996/Staffies4U-PP1/README.md

   - Friends and family confirmed the site color scheme and font style works well together.

+## Bugs

+- When reviewing my README on github page, the images did not appear.
+I discovered this was due to using an absolute file path as opposed to a relative file path.

 ## Deployment

 - The site was deployed using GitHub.
 To deploy, follow the below steps;